 Reach out to a treatment provider for free today.

 - OR -

-If you have already been infected with HIV, it’s important to understand the role your drug abuse or addiction has in the progression of this disease.
+If you have already been infected with HIV, it’s important to understand the role drug abuse or addiction plays in the progression of the disease.
 Treatment programs are in place that can help get you on the path to sobriety so that you can live a healthy lifestyle.
-Through regular medication and curbing addictive habits that won’t harm your immune system, you will have the highest chance of decreasing HIV’s progression and living a full, healthy life.
+Through regular medication and curbing addictive habits, you can have the highest chance of decreasing HIV’s progression and living a full, healthy life.

-If you need help finding an addiction treatment center near you, please contact us today.
+If you need help finding an addiction treatment center near you, contact a treatment provider today.